Which Contraceptive Pill Is Right for Me?

 Can I choose which pill I get?

 You can express a preference, and your clinician will take it into account.
 But the decision is based on your medical history and what is clinically safe for you.
+Your clinician will explain why a particular type is recommended.

 Will my pharmacist give me a specific brand?

 Under the NHS Pharmacy Contraception Service, pharmacists supply the best value product that meets your clinical need.
+If you are prescribed desogestrel, you may receive Cerelle, Cerazette, Feanolla, Zelleta, or an unbranded generic.
+They all contain the same drug at the same dose.

 Can I get the pill if I have never taken it before?

 Yes.
 The NHS Pharmacy Contraception Service covers both starting for the first time and ongoing supply.
+Your clinician carries out a full assessment before prescribing.

 Is the service free?

 Yes.
 The phone consultation and the medication are both free through the NHS Pharmacy Contraception Service.
+You do not need a GP referral.

 What if I am not sure which type I want?